cmu-phil/py-tetrad/README.md

       python3 examples_mixed.py

 These last three commands should cause the examples to run various algorithms in (Java) Tetrad and print out result graphs in several different ways in Python--using the original Java graph class, using the PCALG-style general graph matrix, and using GeneralGraph in causal-learn.

+You can of course load py-causal into a Python editor like PyCharm.
+The only issue at the moment is that PyCharm does not recognize the Java packages and puts some read underlining in the editor that you can't get rid of.
+Just ignore it; the files will run.

 **This project is not yet stable--it will be expanded in ways listed above, though the example files are correct.
 Also, this may possibly be moved into the py-causal module as a new version.**